joeyjenhuang/eci-586/README.md

 ## Time & Location

 **Meeting Time:** This distance education course is predominantly asynchronous.
 Online tools are utilized throughout the course for communication and interaction.
-In addition, we may use Zoom for real-time web conferencing, virtual office hours, or whole class discussions.
-For real-time meetings, we will send out a doodle to find a time that works for the majority of students and record real-time meetings for students who are not able to attend.
+In addition, we may use Zoom for synchronous web conferencing, virtual office hours, or whole class discussions.
+For live meetings, we will send out a poll to find a time that works for the majority of students and record these meetings for students who are not able to attend.

-**Virtual Class Locations:** This course will be taught online through NC State's Moodle course management platform.
+**Virtual Class Locations:** All course materials and activities can be accessed online through NC State's Moodle course management platform.
 Access <http://wolfware.ncsu.edu/> and log-in with your Unity ID and password.
-After logging-in, locate and click on ECI 586 to access the course site.
+After logging-in, locate and click on ECI 586 An Introduction to Learning Analytics to access the course site.

 Students must have Internet access and access to a Web browser (e.g., Safari, Firefox, Chrome) to participate in this course.
 The Moodle course site and Web-based software required for completing course projects may only be accessed online.
 It is strongly recommended that students have high-speed Internet access (e.g., cable modem).